pytorch-ignite/aws-parallel-cluster-slurm/playground_cluster.md

 2021-09-20 11:51:36,615 - [slurm_plugin.common:add_instances_for_nodes] - ERROR - Encountered exception when launching instances for nodes (x1) ['gpu-compute-spot-dy-g4dnxlarge-1']: An error occurred (InsufficientInstanceCapacity) when calling the RunInstances operation (reached max retries: 1): There is no Spot capacity available that matches your request.
 @timestamp
 1632138696615

+@ingestionTime
+1632209819818
+@log
+201193730185:/aws/parallelcluster/aws-playground-cluster
+@logStream
+ip-10-0-0-16.i-0e994a2110d84941d.slurm_resume
+@message
+2021-09-21 07:36:57,162 - [slurm_plugin.common:add_instances_for_nodes] - ERROR - Encountered exception when launching instances for nodes (x2) ['gpu-compute-spot-dy-g4dnxlarge-1', 'gpu-compute-spot-dy-g4dnxlarge-2']: An error occurred (InsufficientInstanceCapacity) when calling the RunInstances operation (reached max retries: 1): We currently do not have sufficient g4dn.xlarge capacity in the Availability Zone you requested (us-east-2c).
+Our system will be working on provisioning additional capacity.
+You can currently get g4dn.xlarge capacity by not specifying an Availability Zone in your request or choosing us-east-2a, us-east-2b.
+@timestamp
+1632209817162
 ```